2014 Marriage and Divorce

 Beginning with 2009 data, new systems were implemented for recording marriages and divorces in Texas.

-The 2011 crude marriage rate stayed at 6.9 marriages per 1,000 people residing in Texas, and this has tied with the lowest rate ever recorded since reporting of marriages to Vital Statistics began in 1968.
-In 1981, the crude marriage rate was 13.2, the highest level ever recorded.
-Since 1981, the marriage rate has been generally decreasing.
+The 2014 crude marriage rate fell to 6.6 marriages per 1,000 people residing in Texas, making this the lowest rate ever recorded since 6.9 in 2010 and 2011.
+In 1981, the crude marriage rate was 13.2, the highest rate ever recorded in Texas.
+Since then, the marriage rate has been generally decreasing.

 Another factor is the trend toward postponement of marriage.
 In 1970, 40% of the women getting married were 15 to 19 years of age.
 This percentage has consistently decreased.
-In 2011, only 6.6% of women getting married were 15 to 19 years of age.
-The percentage of women 20 to 24 getting married between 1970 and 2011 also dropped, but only by 8.0%.
-However, the percentage of women aged 25 to 29 increased from 9.0% in 1970 to 23.9% in 2011.
+In 2014, only 3.9% of women getting married were 15 to 19 years of age.
+The percentage of women 20 to 24 getting married has dropped by 10.8% from 1970 to 2014.
+However, the percentage of women aged 25 to 29 increased from 9.0% in 1970 to 25.0% in 2014.
 The figures for men followed the same trend.
-The difference being that for men the dramatic decrease was for ages 20 to 24, and the dramatic increase was for ages 30 to 34.
-This trend further indicates a major change in social behavior.
+The difference is that for men the dramatic decrease since 1970 was for ages 20 to 24 at 26.8%, and the increase for ages 30 to 34 is at 12.6%.
+This trend further indicates a major change in social behaviour.

 Research indicates that many young adults are opting to cohabitate prior to, or rather than, getting married.
 This is a trend that continues to rise.
 As more adults choose to begin their relationships with cohabitation, the marriage rates are likely to continue to drop.
 This trend has been documented by numerous demographers.
 According to a study published in 2012: